fls-bioinformatics-core/RnaChipIntegrator/README.markdown

 was performed, plus an XLS spreadsheet which has all the results plus a "notes" page that explains the data from each analysis.

+For peaks defined as regions these are:

+ * TranscriptsToPeakEdges: reports the nearest transcripts (up to 4) with the smallest distance from either their TSS or TES to the nearest peak edge.
+   (A separate "summary" reports only the top hit for each peak edge.)

+ * TSSToPeakEdges: reports the nearest transcripts (up to 4) with the smallest distance from their TSS to the nearest peak edge.
+   (A separate "summary" reports only the top hit for each peak edge.)

+For peaks defined as summits:

+ * TSSToSummits: reports the nearest transcripts (up to 4) with the smallest distance from the TSS to the nearest peak summit.

+ * PeaksToTranscripts: reports the nearest peak summits (up to 4) with the smallest distance to either the TSS or TES of each transcript.

-For full descriptions of each analysis see the `README` document in the `doc` subdirectory.
+For full descriptions of each analysis see the `MANUAL` document in the `doc` subdirectory.

 Installation